rasteroid/gigaspaces-wiki-jekyll/xap102adm/ca-apm-introscope-reporter.markdown

 ## Hierarchy insertion

-XAP reports tens of different predefined metrics per each machine that belongs to grid, deployed processing unit or space (you can find more information [here](http://docs.gigaspaces.com/xap102adm/metrics-bundled.html)).
+XAP reports tens of different predefined metrics per machine that belongs to grid, deployed processing unit or space (you can find more information [here](http://docs.gigaspaces.com/xap102adm/metrics-bundled.html)).
 Additionally, there might be also custom metrics defined by users.
 Even for one machine, number of metrics becomes too high for human-being to track them easily in webview in flat format.
 Hierarchy is inserted by modifying metric name - it has the given format:

 {% highlight yaml %}
      RESOURCE_SEGMENT_1|...|RESOURCE_SEGMENT_N:METRIC_NAME